gd8/sensu-web-dev/README.md

 Bonus

-Visualize events associated with the entity.
-Or, other anything else you might find interesting, we love surprises.
+Allow users to be able to view individual checks.
+Or, anything else you might find interesting, we love surprises.

 ## Time